AAS Associate Program

-Program Goal 1: Prepare graduates with the knowledge and skills needed to pass the registration exam and become competent entry-level Nutrition and Dietetic Technicians, Registered.
+Goal #1: Prepare graduates with the knowledge and skills needed to pass the registration exam and become competent entry-level Nutrition and Dietetic Technicians, Registered

-1. 80% of graduates take the CDR credentialing exam for nutrition and dietetics technicians within 12 months of graduation
+- Objective 1: 80% of program graduates take the CDR credentialing exam for nutrition and dietetics technicians within 12 months of program completion

-Program Goal 2: Prepare graduates to secure employment in dietetics or related field
+Goal #2: Prepare graduates to secure employment in dietetics or related field

-1. 70% of the graduates who seek employment will be employed in a dietetics or related position within twelve months of completing the program.
+- Objective 1: Of graduates that seek employment, 70% are employed in nutrition and dietetics or related fields within twelve months of completing the program.

 - Objective 2: 80% of employers surveyed indicate graduates are meeting or exceeding employer expectations in their current position.

 Trocaire College’s Dietetics Education Program has been placed on probation with a redirected accreditation term by the